paveljurca/quotes/index.md

 It's good to be slow and steady; but it's better to be fast and reliable / The Power of a Team

+.

+There's a difference between knowing the path and walking the path / Matrix

 * __elsewhere__